Mankatha: Release

 However, in a turn of events, Studio Green cancelled the deal the very next day due to "various reasons" which Gnanavel Raja did not want to elaborate, in spite of posters in newspapers featuring Studio Green's logo.
 Times of India reported that Azhagiri bought back the rights, since Gnanavel Raja had planned to sell the satellite rights to Jaya TV, a channel run by the opposition party, AIADMK.
 On 24 August, Azhagiri announced that Kalanidhi Maran's Sun Pictures had bought the theatrical and satellite rights of the film and would distribute it along with Cloud Nine Movies.
 Udhayanidhi Stalin was said to have negotiated the deal and united the production houses to release the film jointly.
 Mankatha thus became the first Ajith film under Sun Pictures banner as well as their first release after the assembly election.
-Actress Raadhika's Radaan Mediaworks distributed the film to Tamil Nadu theatres.
+Actress Radhika's Radaan Mediaworks distributed the film to Tamil Nadu theatres.

 Dhayanidhi Azhagiri announced that the film would be a worldwide release with subtitles in English, simultaneously opening across Singapore, Malaysia, Sri Lanka, United Kingdom, the United States, Australia, Canada and many other parts of Middle East and Europe.
 The film was also dubbed into Telugu as Gambler and released in Andhra Pradesh on 9 September 2011.
 Noted Telugu producer Bellamkonda Suresh acquired the film's Telugu dubbing rights by late August 2011 and released the Telugu dubbed version across 225 screens, enabling the biggest opening for a dubbed version of a Tamil film.
 Ten days later, the film was a box-office hit in Kerala as well.
 The film became scheduled for a release on 1 September 2011 in order to cash in on the Vinayaka Chaturthi-Ramadan weekend, before Ayngaran International eventually finalised 31 August 2011 as the release date in overseas theatres few days later.
 In the United States, the film was released at 34 theatres.